-"At other schools, you have one track and there’s some room within the one track.
-At Berklee, you‘re seeing representations of all the different ways in the world to play this instrument.
+"At other music schools, you have one stylistic track for guitar and there’s some room within the one track.
+At Berklee, you're seeing representations of all the different ways in the world to play this instrument.
 It allows you to really think about what inspires you from the very beginning.
-I think a lot of students don’t have the chance to think: 'This is what I love' but there’s so much music out there and at Berklee you have a chance to be exposed to all of that in the beginning."
+I think a lot of students don’t have the chance to think: 'This is what I'd love to learn' about a wide range of styles and approaches.
+There’s so much music out there.
+And at Berklee you have a chance to be exposed to all of that in the beginning."

 - Doctorate of musical arts with dissertation from University of Texas at Austin